Logbook Loans disclosures. Get a loan on your car and continue driving it. Apply Today!

 11.2 The Council shall give members at least 30 days’ notice in writing of any changes to this Code.

 We always endeavour to treat our customers fairly and deliver a high level of service in all areas.
-If for any reason you are unhappy with the service provided, we would encourage you to discuss your concerns with your local Branch Manager.
+If for any reason you are unhappy with the service provided, we would encourage you to discuss your concerns with our Customer Services team.

-If you are unable to resolve the matter by speaking to your local Branch Manager, or if you would prefer your complaint to be dealt with by someone else, you can raise your concerns with our dedicated complaints handling team by:
+If you are unable to resolve the matter, or if you would prefer your complaint to be escalated, you can raise your concerns with our dedicated complaints handling team by: